Meet our Team

 • Member of the Board of Directors of Hydrogène Québec.

-• Holder of two research Chairs in Green & Renewable Hydrogen Production with a strong focus on the next generation of water electrolysers.
+• Holder of two research Chairs in Clean Hydrogen Production with a strong focus on the next generation of water electrolysers.

-• Director of the UQTR Green Hydrogen Labs.
+• Director of the UQTR Clean Hydrogen Labs.

 • Co-director of the UQTR Institute for Hydrogen Research.